sathakhussam/internship-teach/README.md

 ## Data Science

-This has the completed practice materials for DS
+This has the prep practice materials for DS